-The Springfield Municipal Vulnerability Project (MVP), aims to bring information, tools and science related to helping Springfield address global climate change at the local level.
-This project is being carried out by the City of Springfield, and includes several departments, including the Parks, Facilities and Disaster Preparedness.
+The Springfield Municipal Vulnerability Project (MVP), aims to bring information, tools, and science related to helping Springfield address global climate change at the local level.
+This project is being carried out by the City of Springfield and includes several departments, including the Parks, Facilities, and Disaster Preparedness.

 The following issues are being addressed, at the neighborhood live, in the Springfield MVP Project:

 - Nature-Based Solutions – Nature-Based Solutions (NBS) are adaptation measures focused on the Protection, Restoration, and/or Management of ecological systems to safeguard public health, provide clean air and water, increase natural hazard resilience, and sequester carbon.
-Incorporating NBS in local planning and design projects produces long-term solutions that benefit human and natural systems.
+Incorporating NBS in local planning and design projects produce long-term solutions that benefit human and natural systems.

 - Public Health & Healthcare – Climate change hazards experienced in communities across the Commonwealth impact our health and our healthcare sector’s ability to provide necessary services.
 A history of systemic injustice means that climate change disproportionately affects communities of color and low-income communities (as described in EEA’s 2017 EJ Policy).
 As a result, these communities are more likely to experience the negative health impacts of climate change, that range from medical and physical health impacts to mental health and community health impacts.